Introducing web-agent, an open framework for building web agents. Fork it, swap models, and add Skills. Start building →

 How to create your own OpenClaw skill?

 If nothing on ClawHub fits your workflow, building a custom skill takes a directory, a SKILL.md file, and optionally a supporting script.
 Claude Code uses the same SKILL.md format — if you're building for Claude Code rather than OpenClaw, the Claude Code skill tutorial covers the full workflow with a web scraping example.
+If you want to skip the manual work, the Claude skills generator can scaffold a complete skill file from any documentation URL automatically.
 This walkthrough builds an invoice generator that collects billing details from the user and outputs a formatted PDF.

 How do you set up the skill directory?